-Many industry sectors claim to thrive on fast-moving, high-pressure environments; ensuring that employees throughout the business bring their “A-Game” at all times.
+Company culture takes many forms across many industries but it is common to come across businesses that claim to thrive on fast-paced, high-pressure environments ensuring that employees throughout the business bring their “A-Game” at all times.

 However, in these high-powered, high-pressure roles, we seem to forget one fundamental thing – we are all human, and humans make mistakes.
 The pressure to be 100% perfect, 100% of the time can take its toll on employee wellbeing in one way or another.

-Whilst the conversations around mental health, stress and burnout have become a little easier of late – especially given the collective trauma of Covid – the stigma is still present, loud and clear.
-A very recent example was the undeserved criticism that US Gymnast Simone Biles received for pulling out of some of her Olympic events, saying “I have to focus on my mental health.
+Whilst the conversations around mental health, stress and burnout have become a little easier in the last few years the stigma is still present, loud and clear.
+It was not that long ago that US Gymnast Simone Biles received undeserved critisism for pulling out of some of her Olympic events, saying “I have to focus on my mental health.
 I just think mental health is more prevalent in sports right now… We’re not just athletes.
 We’re people at the end of the day and sometimes you just have to step back.”
-A Forbes article had this to say about the undue criticism: “While so many have applauded her courage, others have gone on attack.
+A Forbes article had this to say about the undue criticism: “While so many have applauded her courage, others have gone on the attack.
 Two radio show hosts recently questioned why support for Biles’ decision to withdraw is to be considered brave.
-Mental health may promote skepticism because it’s invisible.
+Mental health may promote scepticism because it’s invisible.
 We can’t see the struggle like we can see a broken bone or the pain of a pulled muscle.
-Because it’s invisible, we feel entitled to judge it, to say nothing of the fact that we expect Olympic caliber athletes to simply suck it up and drive on.”
+Because it’s invisible, we feel entitled to judge it, to say nothing of the fact that we expect Olympic calibre athletes to simply suck it up and drive on.”

-It’s true – scepticism surrounds invisible illness such as stress, anxiety and depression.
+Scepticism often surrounds invisible illnesses such as stress, anxiety and depression.
 A person is never questioned or belittled for needing time to recover from a broken leg; the same should apply to factors affecting mental wellbeing.
 And if you’re a star employee who delivers above and beyond consistently in a pressurised role, organisational culture – and its stance on performance and employee wellbeing – can make or break your consistency at that level.

 So, what can leaders do about it?